FrugalX/lite-design-editor/README.md

 # Lite Design Editor

-Lite Design Editor is a lightweight, web-based graphics design editor built with JavaScript and fabric.js library.
-It currently supports rectangles as shapes, with plans to add more shapes in the future.
+Lite Design Editor is a lightweight, web-based graphics design editor built with JavaScript and fabric.js.
+It currently supports text, images and rectangles as shapes, with plans to add more shapes in the future.
 The editor allows import of fabric.js JSON files and offers a minimalist user interface focused on functional support over elegant aesthetics.

-**Please Note: This project is experimental and should be used with care.
-It is recommended to use Lite Design Editor as sample code if someone would like to develop a graphics design editor for professional use based on this repository.**
+**Please Note: This project is experimental and should be used with caution.
+It is advised to consider Lite Design Editor as sample code for educational purposes.
+If you intend to develop a professional graphics design editor based on this repository, please use it as a reference and adapt it to your specific needs with thorough testing and validation.**

 ## Features

 - **Simple Interface:** Clean and intuitive user interface for easy navigation and usage.
 - **Canvas Editing:** Utilizes the fabric.js library for powerful canvas editing capabilities.
-- **Basic Tools:** Includes essential tools such as selection, drawing, shapes (currently supporting only rectangles), text, and more.
+- **Basic Tools:** Includes essential tools such as selection, drawing, shapes (currently supporting only rectangles), text, and images.
-- **Export Options:** Supports exporting designs in various formats such as PNG, SVG, and JSON.
+- **Export Options:** Supports exporting and downloading designs in various formats such as JSON, and PNG.

 ## Fonts